 It’s fitting that The Great Outdoor Fight was Achewood’s standout moment, because the sequence is an encapsulation of the strip’s just-below-the-surface central concern: an examination of manhood, the criteria by which it is evaluated, and anxiety over not meeting them.

 To unpack this, we should probably do a quick walk through the storyline itself.
-It’s long and complicated one, beginning with a startup that provides silicone testicles to be attached to cell phones (the concern with masculinity isn’t always subtle) and morphs quickly into Ray Smuckles trying to live up to the legend of his father, who once won an annual competition wherein 3000 men spend three days brawling in an open-air enclosure.
+It’s a long and complicated one, beginning with a startup that provides silicone testicles to be attached to cell phones (the concern with masculinity isn’t always subtle) and morphs quickly into Ray Smuckles trying to live up to the legend of his father, who once won an annual competition wherein 3000 men spend three days brawling in an open-air enclosure.

 It’s all much more convoluted than this, of course, and much funnier.
 But the concerns with manhood—both directly and indirectly through other concerns closely associated with manhood, like fatherly approval—are everywhere.
 They range from the immediately anatomical (truck nutz for cell phones, a panel where a character is so fired up he wants to play a trumpet with his member) to the conceptual: am I man enough for my badass father?
 Do I have what it takes to beat the hell out of 3000 other men?
 Why does society reject me, and what do I do with all of the anger this produces?
 Do I care enough about my kids to lose face by pretending to lose a fight to someone widely considered a wuss so that he’ll stop calling the cops about my Christmas decorations (this is a real plot point)?
 What do I do when authority tells me I can’t do something?
 Does an effective leader of an army of angry men share his rotisserie turkey and cheap brandy, or keep it all to himself?